TheSquidNextDoor/Stellar-Sortie/README.txt

   Buffed Type C Interceptor MK II's damage.
   A very angry person shot a hole on the surface of mars.
   Removed passive shield regeneration.
 It now only regenerates when depleted.

+  V1.8
+  Reduced music volume to 50%.
+  Added warning screen to remind you to read this README.
+  Added new promotional image.